Robert McMurtry (artist)

-Painter and author from Oklahoma, U.S.
+American painter and author from Oklahoma, U.S.

-Robert McMurtry (1950–2012) was a painter and writer from Oklahoma who published several books for young adults about Native Americans in the United States and Oklahoma history.
+Robert McMurtry (1950–2012) was an American painter and writer from Oklahoma who published several books for young adults about Native Americans in the United States and Oklahoma history.

 Background and education

 Robert Wayne McMurtry was born in San Antonio, Texas, in 1950.
 Robert, nicknamed Robby or Robbie, claimed to be Comanche descent; however, he was not American Indian.

 McMurtry grew up in a military family and when the family was not living overseas they resided in Loco.
 There was little in the way of entertainment and friends, so he found enjoyment in reading comic books and drawing.

 He began attending college in Chickasha, Oklahoma, but flunked out as an art major as the college almost exclusively supported abstract art.
 In college, McMurtry found a strong Native community and later in life would collaborate with the other artists he met during this time.
 He worked at a variety of jobs creating his art, teaching students, and other odd jobs to make his living.